-On August 27, 2019, two lawsuits were filed against Norwegian Cruise Line Holdings Ltd. in the United States District Court for the Southern District of Florida under Title III of the Cuban Liberty and Solidarity (Libertad) Act of 1996, also known as the Helms-Burton Act.
-The complaint filed by Javier Garcia-Bengochea (the "Garcia-Bengochea Matter") alleges that he holds an interest in the Port of Santiago, Cuba, and the complaint filed by Havana Docks Corporation (the "Havana Docks Matter") alleges it holds an interest in the Havana Cruise Port Terminal, both of which were expropriated by the Cuban Government.
-The complaints further allege that the Company "trafficked" in those properties by embarking and disembarking passengers at these facilities, as well as profiting from the Cuban Government's possession of the property.
-The plaintiffs seek all available statutory remedies, including the value of the expropriated property, plus interest, treble damages, attorneys' fees and costs.
-On September 1, 2020, the district court in the Garcia-Bengochea Matter entered an order staying all case deadlines and administratively closed the case pending the outcome of an appeal in a related case brought by the same plaintiff, in which the district court granted another cruise line defendant judgment on the pleadings.
-As to the appeal in the related case, in November 2022, the Eleventh Circuit issued an opinion affirming the dismissal and, on February 8, 2023, issued its mandate to the district court.
-The Company intends to take further action in the district court to dispose of its case due to the case being identically positioned to the related case which was dismissed.
-As a next step in that process, the parties plan to jointly seek further stay of the district court case pending the earlier of any of the following events: (1) the period within which plaintiff has to petition the United States Supreme Court for writ of certiorari (including any extensions) expires, (2) the United States Supreme Court denies any such petition for writ of certiorari, or (3) the case is resolved by action in United States Supreme Court.
-In the Havana Docks Matter, after various motions challenging the sufficiency of plaintiff's complaint were resolved and voluminous discovery was completed, both sides filed motions for summary judgment.
+On August 27, 2019, a lawsuit was filed against Norwegian Cruise Line Holdings Ltd. in the United States District Court for the Southern District of Florida under Title III of the Cuban Liberty and Solidarity (Libertad) Act of 1996, also known as the Helms-Burton Act.
+The complaint, filed by Havana Docks Corporation (the "Havana Docks Matter"), alleges it holds an interest in the Havana Cruise Port Terminal, which was expropriated by the Cuban Government.
+The complaint further alleges that the Company "trafficked" in the property by embarking and disembarking passengers at the facility, as well as profiting from the Cuban Government's possession of the property.
+The plaintiff seeks all available statutory remedies, including the value of the expropriated property, plus interest, treble damages, attorneys' fees and costs.
+After various motions challenging the sufficiency of plaintiff's complaint were resolved and voluminous discovery was completed, both sides filed motions for summary judgment.
 On March 21, 2022, the court issued an order granting plaintiff's motion for summary judgment on the issue of liability and denying the Company's cross-motion for summary judgment.
 The court scheduled a trial on determination of damages only for November 2022.
 The plaintiff elected to seek what the court ruled to be its baseline statutory damage amount, which was the amount of the certified claim plus interest, trebled and with attorneys' fees.
 Given this, there was no fact issue to be tried, and the matter was removed from the trial calendar.
 On December 30, 2022, the court entered a final judgment of approximately \$112.9 million and, on January 23, 2023, the Company filed a notice of appeal from that judgment.
-For the Havana Docks Matter, we believe that the likelihood of loss is reasonably possible but not probable at this time; therefore, no liability has been recorded.
-For the Garcia Bengochea Matter, we are unable to reasonably estimate any potential loss or range of losses.
-The ability to make such estimates and judgments can be affected by various factors including, among other things: lack of legal precedent, stage of the proceedings, legal uncertainties inherent within the litigation process, availment of appellate remedies, and involvement of numerous parties.
-We continue to believe we have meritorious defenses to these matters.
-However, if the plaintiffs prevail in the final outcome of these matters, there may be a material adverse impact on the Company's financial condition, results of operations and/or cash flows.
+On April 12, 2023, the Company posted a sufficient supersedeas bond with the court to prevent any efforts by the plaintiff to collect on the judgment pending the appeal.
+On June 30, 2023, the Company filed its opening appellate brief with the United States Court of Appeals for the Eleventh Circuit.
+On September 29, 2023, the plaintiff filed its answering brief responding to the Company's opening brief in the Eleventh Circuit.
+We believe that the likelihood of loss related to this matter is reasonably possible but not probable at this time; therefore, no liability has been recorded.
+The ability to make such estimates and judgments can be affected by various factors including, among other things: lack of legal precedent, stage of the proceedings, legal uncertainties inherent within the litigation process, the availability of appellate remedies, and involvement of numerous parties.
+We continue to believe we have meritorious defenses to the Havana Docks Matter.
+However, if the plaintiff prevails in the final outcome of this matter, there may be a material adverse impact on the Company's financial condition, results of operations and/or cash flows.